 ERP Therapy: Exposure and Response Prevention for Obsessive Compulsive Disorder

 Although this disorder may be represented through media depictions of people compulsively washing their hands, handwashing is not the only compulsion affecting people with OCD.
 OCD can also involve only obsessive or intrusive thoughts without compulsions.
-Understanding OCD and how to treat obsessive-compulsive disorder can help reduce stigma and allow more individuals to find treatment.

 What is obsessive compulsive disorder (OCD)?

 Intrusive thoughts and compulsive behaviors are not isolated to just people with OCD and related disorders.
 ERP therapy may be beneficial for anyone experiencing symptoms, even if they are not formally diagnosed with obsessive-compulsive disorder.
-The International OCD Foundation has formulated several resources for OCD education, including treatment options, helpful links, and official symptoms.
-They also discuss intrusive thoughts, childhood OCD, and common myths about treatment.

 What causes an obsessive compulsive disorder (OCD) cycle

 However, for many with OCD, thoughts become stuck in their mind, regardless of reassurance or momentary relief.
 Even if the person checks in with their loved one throughout the day, their relief may only last a few minutes.
 When they drive away, they may start to worry again that their experience was false or that something else has happened in the few minutes they have been gone or while at the person’s house.
-They may crave performing the compulsion again, and the cycle may continue.
+Without treatment, they may crave performing the compulsion again, and the cycle may continue.

 Obsessions and compulsions

 According to the American Psychiatric Association, obsessive or intrusive thoughts may be complex for a person experiencing OCD.
-Often, the more someone tries to “turn off” or reject a thought, the more it may occur.
+Often, the more someone tries to “turn off” or reject a thought, the more it may occur without treatment.
 They may feel that the only way to relieve the thought is to partake in a compulsion.
 Often, obsessions are based on a person’s fears or morals.
 For example, someone with a fear of abandonment may experience repetitive, obsessive thoughts about being abandoned and may partake in the compulsion of asking for reassurance to feel relief.

 What causes OCD?